SebWhipps-Br/COMS10017-CW-AI/AI-writeup-notes.md

 This was very inefficient - with a maximum depth of 3, the tree contained over sixty-thousand nodes and took ~5 seconds to generate.
 While we didn't want to prematurely optimise, we knew some sort of pruning was going to be very important.

-#### AI planning
-//

-We decided that given the detectives' limited knowledge of the game state (they cannot see where Mr X currently is, they only know which tickets he used), detective AI couldn't be very complicated - the scoring function determines effectiveness of a move, but the detectives don't actually know how effective their move was.
-Adding proper scoring to the detective AI would give the effect of them cheating.
-Therefore, detective AI wasn't a priority when developing.
-However, for the sake of the min-max algorithm we decided calculated the best detective moves as if they were cheating.

 #### Scoring Function
 Research on the minimax and alpha-beta pruning algorithms led us to decide that we needed a scoring function, to evaluate the effectiveness of any given move.